tsoj/AtaxxGUI/README.md

 ## Compile

-You need to install Git, CMake, a C++ compiler, Boost, and Qt6.
-TODO qt-charts
+You need to install Git, CMake, a C++ compiler, Boost, and Qt6 including Qt Charts.

 On Ubuntu you can do that like this (there will be similar packages for most Linux distros):
 ```bash